 POLS 4555 The American Presidency (3) The constitutional origins of the presidency, its powers, selection process, and the presidents' relations with the public, the media, political parties, and the other major institutions of government.
 Particular emphasis is on the presidency as an institution of leadership.
-Prerequisite: POLS 1510 under the various forms of municipal governments.
 Prerequisite: POLS 1510.
 POLS 4570 Public Administration (3) A broad and basic study of public administration in the United States.
+Prerequisite: POLS 1510 and Junior or Senior standing unless approved by instructor.
+POLS 4571 Municipal Administration (3) Principles of municipal administration as they operate in the United States under the various forms of municipal governments.
 Prerequisite: POLS 1510.

-POLS 4571 Municipal Administration (3) Principles of municipal administration as they operate in the United States